ccangemi/numbergenerator/README.md

 To test resilience, backend can be killed too.

-# Images building and local test
+# Images building and local test (optional for the demo - already pushed)
 To build and push the images with Docker:
 ```
 cd $PROJ_DIR/v1/numbergenerator-backend